Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format.
 Task 12.
 script that print the type of the file.
+Task 13.
+How to create a symbolic link.